bitwisely/etk/README.md

 $ npm install etk

 ## Features
-* Provides high level, easy to use interface to use Elastic Search in your Node.js & Io.js project.
+* Provides high level, easy to use interface for Elastic Search in your Node.js project.
 * Etk extents the official [elasticsearch](https://github.com/elastic/elasticsearch-js) project with well documented function calls.
 * Parses [elasticsearch](https://github.com/elastic/elasticsearch-js) error and response messages in useful ways.
 Yet you have the option to receive them as they are with configuration options.
 * Uses same [elasticsearch](https://github.com/elastic/elasticsearch-js) instance in multiple Etk clients.